contagon/evalio/README.md

 ## Contributing

 Contributions are always welcome!
-Feel free to open an issue, pull request, etc. We're happy to help you get started.
-The following are rough instructions for specifically adding additional datasets or pipelines.
+Feel free to open an issue, pull request, etc. The documentation has a more details on developing new datasets and pipelines.

 ## Citation